June 18 – July 31, 2017

 4Field Exercises: In addition to the teaching projects, there are four one–day field evaluation exercises.
 Students, working independently of other students and faculty, collect basic observational and stratigraphic data, construct a geologic map and cross sections for the area, and decipher the geologic history of a structurally and stratigraphically diverse area that they have not previously visited.

 5Focus Areas: As a culmination of the intense instructional portion of the course students are given the option to select a particular focus for the final week of intense instruction.
-Options for this week include an emphasis on crystalline rocks (G429c) or the integration of different geophysical techniques (G429g) or stratigraphy and subsurface exploration techniques (G429s).
+Options for this week include an emphasis on crystalline rocks (G429c), hydrology and environmental geology (G429e), the integration of different geophysical techniques (G429g), or stratigraphy and subsurface exploration techniques (G429s).
 This work is set within the overall framework that has been developed up to this point in the course allowing students to explore how more in-depth techniques can be adapted within a field setting.

 Returning, the caravan leaves the Field Station on August 1st, arrives back in Bloomington on August 3rd, stopping in Bozeman and Rapid City to drop off students who choose to customize their return travel plans.